mhzawadi/invoiceplane/README.md

 docker run -ti -d -p 80:80 --name invoiceplane --link invoiceplane-mysql:mysql mhzawadi/invoiceplane
 ```

-We are linking the two containers and expose the HTTP port with a host URL of 127.0.0.1, you need to set the HOST_URL as nginx uses this to accept incoming requests.
+We are linking the two containers and expose the HTTP port, once MySQL is up and running setup of invoiceplane should be quick.

-This will also setup a database called invoiceplane with the invoiceplane user having superuser access to this database

 ### Docker compose